Board of Director Biographies

 Allie Stanzione is an operational contracts team lead at the Massachusetts Institute of Technology Lincoln Laboratory.
 Throughout her career, she served in numerous contracting positions in the commercial, international, federal, state, and local government contracts fields.
 She is a graduate of NCMA’s distinguished Contract Management Leadership Development Program and has authored several articles that were featured in the Contract Management Magazine and the Journal of Contract Management.
 She is an active member of the Boston Chapter of NCMA and has served as a vice president of membership, programs, and IT.
 She is a recipient of the NCMA James E. Cravens Membership Award and of the Honorable Mention in the Sixth Annual Macfarlan Excellence in Contract Management Research and Writing Program.
 She holds an MBA from New York Institute of Technology and a Masters Certificate in Government and Commercial Contracting from Villanova.

-Melissa Starinsky is chancellor of the Department of Veterans Affairs (VA) Acquisition Academy, where she oversees the training of more than 32,000 members of VA’s acquisition workforce, ensuring the VA has the most qualified program, supply chain, and facility managers, and contract specialists/contracting officers.
+Melissa Starinsky oversees the training of more than 32,000 members of the Department of Veterans Affairs (VA) Acquisition Academy’s acquisition workforce, ensuring the VA has the most qualified program, supply chain, and facility managers, and contract specialists/contracting officers.
 She began her career as a contract specialist in 1989 as an intern with the Department of Defense and progressed since that time into roles of increased responsibility in both government and industry.
-Prior to her role as chancellor for the VA, she held notable senior level positions such as the staff college director for the Food and Drug Administration’s Center for Veterinary Medicine and as the deputy director of the Office of Acquisition and Grants Management for the Department of Health and Human Services, Centers for Medicare and Medicaid Services.
+Prior to her employment at the VA, she held notable senior level positions such as the staff college director for the Food and Drug Administration’s Center for Veterinary Medicine and as the deputy director of the Office of Acquisition and Grants Management for the Department of Health and Human Services, Centers for Medicare and Medicaid Services.
 She holds a BS in business management from the University of Maryland, is a graduate of the Federal Executive Institute, and is FAC-C Level III certified.

 Charlie E. Williams Jr.—Director